 If we only rely on external rewards to motivate students, we teach them to only seek praise and approval from others and risk silencing their own voice of what feels good to them.

-When teachers track student behaviors publicly, such as using clip charts, we can inadvertently add embarrassment and shame to a child’s day that will only lead to more problematic behavior and emotional harm.
-Ideally, privately tracking a student’s progress with emotional regulation helps us identify a student’s lagging skill without shining a spotlight on their flaws.
+When teachers track student behaviors publicly, such as using clip charts, we add embarrassment and shame to a child’s day that will only lead to more problematic behavior and emotional harm.
+Ideally, privately tracking a student’s progress helps us identify a student’s lagging skill without shining a spotlight on their flaws.

 Making Learning Attainable for All

 Neurodivergent students face more challenges in school than their neurotypical peers.
 This is because they are led through a standardized curriculum that doesn’t always match their variable learning profile.
 For some, this will build character and grit, while others may feel helpless and lose their motivation.
 This often looks like they don’t care, but they do.
-All children care.
-But, some children may relinquish their effort because the learning doesn’t feel attainable to them.
+All kids care, but some relinquish their effort because the learning doesn’t feel attainable to them.
 In other words, it’s easier to “not care” than to continue trying and failing.

-Success is not only in the mastery of an expectation set by someone else.
-Success comes from a child setting goals based on their own set of skills and interests, coming back and trying again until they are beaming with pride that they accomplished their goal.
+Success is not found in the mastery of an expectation set by someone else.
+Success comes from a child setting a goal based on their own set of skills and interests, and coming back to try again until they are beaming with pride at their accomplishment.
 Then, it’s our job to teach them how to go out and find their next goal aligned with their authentic self.

 Let’s Stay Connected!